 When should the ABS destroy names and addresses?In recent Censuses names and addresses have been destroyed at the end of Census data processing, approximately eighteen months after the Census.
 This has reduced the value of the Census data and the ability for it to be used to inform future planning and decisions.

 Recent public consultation and engagement has revealed that Australians expect the ABS to keep their information secure and to use their data for the benefit of them, their community and Australia.

 There is also an expectation that the ABS should retain and use the information collected in the Census for as long as there is a benefit for the community to do so.
 Consistent with the Australian Privacy Principles, the information should be destroyed once this need no longer exists.

-The ABS has and will always ensure that sufficient safeguards are in place to protect the privacy and confidentiality of the information it collects in the Census, including names and addresses.
+The ABS has and will always ensure that sufficient safeguards are in place to protect the secrecy, privacy and confidentiality of the information it collects in the Census, including names and addresses.

 The ABS invited public comment on the proposal to retain names and addresses from the 2016 Census by issuing a media release and accompanying statement of intent on November 11, 2015.
 Direct consultation was undertaken with each State and Territory Privacy Commissioner and the Australian Information Commissioner.
 The ABS also engaged a private research company to undertake sessions with members of the public across a range of demographics and locations to understand their opinions on this issue.

 Consistent with best practice, the ABS conducted a Privacy Impact Assessment to assess the potential risks the retention of names and addresses from responses to the 2016 Census might have to the privacy of individuals, and to assess the ABS’ proposed approach to managing, minimising or eliminating those risks.
 The Privacy Impact Assessment was undertaken in accordance with the framework for Privacy Impact Assessments set out in the Office of the Australian Information Commissioner’s Guide to undertaking Privacy Impact Assessments.